gvikei/CS373-Endangered-Animals/PITCHME.md

 ---
 ## <span class="fa-purple">What puzzled us about their website</span>
 - Top players are not "ranked" by any criteria, just list of names.
-- Broken links on some of the images in the "Items" model
+- Some of the links to images in the "Items" model are broken.

 ---